by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 Here's a cool post on ten different types of onions and it shows what the best onion is to use in a specific dish.

+There are many different types of onions, but the most common type is the white onion.
+Other popular types of onions include the red onion, the yellow onion, and the sweet onion.
 Each type of onion has its own unique flavor, so be sure to try a few different kinds to find your favorite.

 Onions can be stored in a cool, dry place for up to two weeks.
 However, if you plan on storing them for longer, they can be stored in the fridge for up to eight weeks.
+Be sure to keep them in a paper bag or a mesh bag so they can breathe.

-The best way to use an onion is to peel it and then slice it thin.
 Onions can be used in a variety of recipes, or they can be eaten raw.

 When cooked, onions become sweeter and more mild.

-So, whether you like them raw or cooked, there’s an onion out there for you.
+So, whether you like them raw or cooked, there’s an onion out there for you!

 Onions grow best in areas with full sun and well-drained soil.
 They are a cold-weather crop, so they do not do well in warm or damp conditions.
 Additionally, onions need full sun and well-drained soil to thrive.